Fifteenth week of 2019 edition!

 You probably know that I’m collaborating with Irina from I Drink and Watch Anime to review this very same series!
 And if you don’t, just pretend you did — we’ll all feel better that way!
 Anyway, if it were just me reviewing the series, I’d offer this post by Arthifis from Anime Shelter as proof that I wasn’t completely off my rocker because of how much I like the show.
 As it is, Arthifis gives three outstanding reasons why the first episode impressed him.
 Did you like the show?
 Did the same things capture your attention?
 There’s only one way to find out!

 If I haven’t made it clear before now, please do let me make it clear now: I abhor piracy in any form.
-Writer, animators, and studios who produce anime deserve to be compensated, and pirate sites don’t provide any form of compensation to the people who created the anime series they pirate.
-That’s a problem, and rights-holders legitimately point to this as a problem.
+Writers, animators, and studios who produce anime deserve to be compensated, and pirate sites don’t provide any form of compensation to the people who created the anime series they pirate.
+Rights-holders legitimately point to this as a problem.
 Trouble is, that’s only one side of the equation.
 It’s one thing if a rights holder offers a series for sale and a malicious agent pirates it.
 It’s quite another when the rights holder withholds the anime.
 These series are part of humanity’s cultural heritage.
 Doesn’t the rights holder have some obligations to provide access to the content — especially if they argue for a strong response to piracy?
-This post from Reasons to Anime takes a balanced, realistic look at the question.
+This post from Casper on Reasons to Anime takes a balanced, realistic look at the question.
 It’s a fascinating read!